top of page

 Imagine you’re outside on a sunny day, tossing a ball back and forth with someone you care about.
 You throw the ball, they catch it, and when they’re ready, they throw it back.
 That’s the rhythm of connection: one ball at a time, one exchange at a time.

-This is the difference between connecting with an autistic child, teen, or adult in a way that feels safe and supportive versus unintentionally overwhelming them.
+This illustrates the difference between connecting with an autistic child, teen, or adult in a way that feels safe and supportive versus unintentionally overwhelming them.

 The Catch Analogy